quchen/voron/buildlog.md

 not noticeable but _I know_.
 It’ll be my secret.
 Nothing special here, just juggling with Loctite hardening, and aligning them quick enough.
 The plastic rail adjustment clamps are a blessing.
-Oh and my Yubikey is 3.5mm thick, so I used that as a spacer for the gap at the bottom of the Z rails.
+Oh and my Yubikey is 3.5mm thick, so I used that as a spacer for the gap at the bottom of the Z rails. **Note from 50h in the future:** A bigger gap makes it easier to insert covers later.
+There is zero need to have the carriages go that deep.
+Make it 5mm or even 10mm!

 ![](pictures/2022-10-26_1_rail-installation.jpg)